trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 **A note on framerate**

-You will see I set framerate at 1 second, when the actual time spacing between photos (in the `datetimeoriginal`) is 5 seconds between photos.
+You will see I set framerate at 1 second, when the actual time spacing between photos (in the `datetimeoriginal`) is 5 seconds.

 The video will still include all images, but playback will be faster than actual time spacing.
 1 second, instead of 5 seconds (so 80% faster)